Black excellence, intersectionality and community

 The topic of cultural identity tied the panelists together in appreciation of black excellence and several shared stories of finding strength through identifying as black women.
 Brown smiled as she commented on embracing, “black girl magic”.
 Black girl magic is a movement celebrating the power, resilience, and beauty of black women.

-The recent nationwide discussion on sexual assault was a panel topic that Benninghoven tied into her personal and professional experiences.
-A white man had assaulted her during her first week at college.
-Benninghoven, who later worked in sexual assault prevention, explained that the privilege to come forward about sexual assault was tied to race.
+The recent nationwide discussion on sexual assault was a panel topic that several panelists tied into their personal and professional experiences.
+Benninghoven shared of her purpose in working towards sexual violence prevention and education.
+She explained that the privilege to come forward about sexual assault was tied to race.

 “#Metoo wasn’t shocking because of how many women were coming out.
-What was shocking was how many men were surprised at how many women [did come out], or surprised that their behavior is not okay,” Benninghoven said.
+What was shocking was how many men were surprised at how many women [did come out], or surprised that their behavior is not okay,” a panelist said.

 Dangerembwa and Brown shared Benninghoven’s experience of sexual health being a taboo subject growing up.
 The lack of education about healthy sexuality and consent, the perpetration of predator behavior in media and victim blaming were discussed as problems that contribute to sexual assault.